 How to Apply

-Submit a detailed cover letter describing your development as a writer and how this and other skills or experiences (such as teaching, tutoring, community-building, or administrating) have prepared you to work in the Writing Center.
+You will need to submit a detailed cover letter describing your development as a writer and how this and other skills or experiences (such as teaching, tutoring, community-building, or administrating) have prepared you to work in the Writing Center.
 This letter should demonstrate your writing skills as well as explain why you would make a stellar Peer Writing Consultant.
-If you have never written a cover letter before, we recommend that you review the Center for Career and Professional Development’s “Cover Letter Guide,” which is available on the Resumes, Cover Letters, and Curriculum Vitaes page.
+If you have never written a cover letter or resume before, we recommend that you review the Center for Career and Professional Development’s “Cover Letter Guide” and “Resume Guide“.
 You can find a hard copy of this guide in the CCPD and in the Writing Center.

 Fore more information, contact: